California Franchise Tax Board Information

 - Homeowner and Renter Assistance (HRA) program

-- other non-tax programs and delinquent debt collection functions, including child support debt collections
+- other non-tax programs and delinquent liability collection functions, including child support liability collections

-- delinquent vehicle registration debt collections on behalf of the Department of Motor Vehicles.
+- delinquent vehicle registration liability collections on behalf of the Department of Motor Vehicles.

 The Franchise Tax Board Levied My Bank Account!